Camille Callison: Academic career and projects

-Prior to her position as University Librarian at the University of the Fraser Valley, Callison worked at the University of Manitoba (2012-2021), including in positions such as the first Indigenous Services Librarian, the Indigenous Strategies Librarian, the Learning and Organizational Development Librarian, the Liaison Librarian for Native Studies, Anthropology, and Social Work, and as a member of the university's Indigenous Advisory Circle (2015-2017).
+Prior to her position as University Librarian at the University of the Fraser Valley, Callison worked at the University of Manitoba (2012–2021), including in positions such as the first Indigenous Services Librarian, the Indigenous Strategies Librarian, the Learning and Organizational Development Librarian, the Liaison Librarian for Native Studies, Anthropology, and Social Work, and as a member of the university's Indigenous Advisory Circle (2015-2017).

 She helped to foster the Indigenous Cultural Competency Training (ICCT) program for University of Manitoba Libraries staff.
 She also founded the Mazinbiige Indigenous Graphic Novels Collection at the Elizabeth Defoe Library, part of University of Manitoba Libraries.
 Output from this project included ‘Indigenous Comics and Graphic Novels: An Annotated Bibliography’ and the downloadable ‘Mazinbiige Indigenous Graphic Novel Collection List’.

-Callison was on the University of Manitoba's Bid Committee (2012) and Implementation Committee (2013-2015), which worked to bring the Truth and Reconciliation Commission of Canada archives to the University of Manitoba and to form the National Centre for Truth and Reconciliation.
+Callison was on the University of Manitoba's Bid Committee (2012) and Implementation Committee (2013–2015), which worked to bring the Truth and Reconciliation Commission of Canada archives to the University of Manitoba and to form the National Centre for Truth and Reconciliation.

 In 2013, Callison served on the Association for Manitoba Archives MAIN-LCSH Working Group, which replaced culturally insensitive LCSH terms for Indigenous peoples and culture with more representative terms for use within the Manitoba Archival Information Network (MAIN) database.
 This work resulted in the Working Group's listing of subject headings and is visible on MAIN's website.

 Chair, working group, and committee positions

-Current Positions
+Current positions

-Callison serves as a Professional Division H Committee Chair for IFLA (2021-2023), on the board of directors for Canadian Research Knowledge Network (CRKN), and on the Advisory Group for the OCLC project Reimagining Descriptive Workflows.
+Callison serves as a Professional Division H Committee Chair for IFLA (2021–2023), on the board of directors for Canadian Research Knowledge Network (CRKN), and on the Advisory Group for the OCLC project Reimagining Descriptive Workflows.
 Callison is also Indigenous caucus co-lead (and was formerly the Secretary) of IEEE P2890™ Recommended Practice for Provenance of Indigenous Peoples’ Data and is a member of the Response to the Report of the Truth and Reconciliation Taskforce of the Steering Committee on Canada's Archives.
-She is founding co-chair of the University of Manitoba Anthropology Department Repatriation Committee, is a member of the National Information Standards Organization (NISO) Diversity, Equity, and Inclusion subcommittee, and is co-lead of the National Indigenous Knowledge and Language Alliance (NIKLA).
+She is founding co-chair of the University of Manitoba Anthropology Department Repatriation Committee, is a member of the National Information Standards Organization (NISO) Diversity, Equity, and Inclusion subcommittee.